 - Birgit Pepin: Curricular resources and task design in mathematics education

-- We aim for 20% participation by early career researchers by encouraging experienced researchers to attend with a less-experienced colleague.
+- We are aiming for 20% of early career researchers to take part by encouraging experienced researchers to attend with a less-experienced colleague.

-Possibilities to actively support and engage young researchers will be given in the Second Announcement.
+Opportunities to actively support and engage junior researchers will be provided during the second announcement.

 Proceedings, Publication and Dissemination

-- Peer reviewed digital proceedings on the web page of the conference or on HAL Archive https://hal.archives-ouvertes.fr
+- Peer-reviewed digital proceedings are on the conference web page or in HAL Archive https://hal.archives-ouvertes.fr

 - The IPC will explore the following opportunities:

-- An edited volume in the ERME series published by Routledge or a title for Springer.
+- An edited volume in the ERME series published by Routledge or as a title for Springer.

 - A special issue or selected contributions in ZDM or in the International Journal for Technology in Mathematics Education (IJTME).